4. Lists and attributes#

 c(list(c(1, 2), 3), c(4, 5))

-readRDS allows for serialising R objects and writing their snapshots to disk so that they can be later restored very quickly via a call to saveRDS.
-Verify whether this function preserves object attributes.
+saveRDS serialises R objects and writes their snapshots to disk so that they can be restored via a call to readRDS at a later time.
+Verify that this function preserves object attributes.
+Also, check out dput and dget which work with objects’ textual representations in the form of executable R code.

-In the extremely unlikely event of us finding the current chapter boring, let us rejoice: some of the exercises and remarks that we will encounter in the next part – devoted to vector indexing – will definitely be deliciously stimulating!
+In the extremely unlikely event of our finding the current chapter boring, let’s rejoice: some of the exercises and remarks that we will encounter in the next part, which is devoted to vector indexing, will definitely be mouthwatering.